AdobeDocs/platform-learn.en/help/platform/profiles/overview-diagram.md

 thumbnail: 33600.jpg
 ---

-# Overview Diagram of Real-time Customer Profile
+# Overview diagram of Real-time Customer Profile

 This video walks you through an overview diagram illustrating the Real-time Customer Profile capability of Adobe Experience Platform.